Book Online | Call (+44) 1637 879571

 THINGS TO DO

 Check out the ‘Air Terjun Way Karang’ – a small set of waterfalls located in the jungle just beyond a wide river where locals collect stones for age-old building methods.
 Further afield is the opportunity for a closer look at the wildlife of the Lampung National Park.
+A short boat ride away is Banana Island where locals live a primitive life and are excited to see Westerners visit their home.
+Snorkelling is incredible off the edge of the island.

-And don’t forget Krui town itself – here you can explore the markets, pick up clothes or buy jewellery and trinkets for loved ones back home.
+Krui town itself – here you can explore the markets, pick up clothes or buy jewellery and trinkets for loved ones back home.

 For a relatively untouched island, there really are countless ways to keep yourself entertained.
 Activities could include: